MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Conclusion

 \section{Conclusion}

-In this work, we present ControlMM, a new method that incorporates spatial control signals into the Masked Motion Model.
-ControlMM is the first model that enables precise control over quantized motion tokens while maintaining high-quality motion generation at faster speeds, consistently outperforming diffusion-based controllable frameworks.
-ControlMM introduces two key innovations: \textit{Masked Consistency Modeling} uses random masking and reconstruction to ensure that the generated motions are of high fidelity, while also reducing inconsistencies between the input control signals and the motions produced. \textit{Inference-Time Logit and Codebook Editing} fine-tunes the predicted motion distribution to better match the input control signals, enhancing precision and making ControlMM adaptable for various tasks.
-ControlMM has a wide range of applications, including any joint any frame control, obstacle avoidance, and body part timeline control.
+MaskControl is the first model to introduce controllability to the generative masked motion model, enabling precise control while maintaining high-quality motion generation, consistently outperforming diffusion-based controllable frameworks.
+MaskControl introduces \textit{Differentiable Expectation Sampling (DES)} to relax the quantization constraint, enabling two key innovations: \textit{Logits Regularizer} uses random masking and reconstruction to ensure that the generated motions are of high fidelity, while also reducing inconsistencies between the input control signals and the motions produced. \textit{Inference-Time Logit Optimization} fine-tunes the predicted motion distribution during the unmasking process to the input control signals, enhancing precision and making MaskControl adaptable for unseen tasks.
+MaskControl has a wide range of applications, including any-joint-any-frame control, body-part timeline control, and zero-shot objective control.